11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 4. Then answer the following question:

-Did this relationship enhance my life and contribute to my wellbeing, or did it sabotage it?
+Did this relationship enhance my life and contribute to my well-being, or did it sabotage it?

 Emphasize the negative aspects of this person/relationship (e.g., who your ex-partner is vs. whom you wanted him or her to be).